sebaena/dotfiles/README.md

 =====
 This repository contains my personal configuration files for different development tools.
 Each directory has a README.md file with comments or directions for the corresponding tool.

+I have compiled a list of commands to install tools and packages that I use and need when fresh installing a VM and whotnot.
+I rely heavily on Docker to create my development environments, so things like python libraries, npm, etc wont be listed here since I have dedicated Docker images for those.

 Fonts
 ------------